gaand/wdi_2_js_demo_spa/README.md

 ## Namespaces

-One of the problems that we see is that the names of global variables inside of your app will have the same name as global variable defined in javascript code or libraries your using.
+One of the problems that we see is that the names of global variables inside of your app will have the same name as a global variable defined in javascript code or libraries your using.

 This is called *name collision* and we want to avoid it.

 We want to avoid this by **severely** limiting the number of global variables we create in our app.
-We're typically create only **one** global variable.
+We're typically create only **one** global variable for our applications.

 In the above code we declare **one** global variable, `Spotify`, all the code we write in our app, (functions, object literals, ...), will be prefixed by this **one** global variable that is a object literal.